populationgenomics/team-docs/storage_policies/README.md

 ## Buckets

-In this context, a stack corresponds to a particular project / effort, e.g.
+In this context, a dataset corresponds to a particular project / effort, e.g.
 _TOB-WGS_ or _RDNow_, with separate buckets and permission groups.
-Below, `$STACK` is a placeholder for the name of that effort, e.g. `$STACK` = `tob-wgs`.
+Below, `<dataset>` is a placeholder for the name of that effort, e.g. `<dataset>` = `tob-wgs`.

 Currently, all buckets reside in the `australia-southeast1` GCP region.
 It's